Sivli-Embir/meteor-semanticity/README.md

 ### How to setup

-Get the package from Atmosphere and instanciate it in your app.
+Get the package from Atmosphere and instantiate it in your app.

-in the terminal
+in the terminal *(or use git if you don't use Meteorite)*
 ```
 mrt add semanticity
 ```